Krunklehorn/io-scene-gzrs2/README.md

 <!-- -->

+* Requires mesh objects be of type 'Prop'
+* Requires empties be of type 'Attachment'
 * Requires valid materials in each slot, if present (see below)
 * Requires bones be contained in an Armature object
 * Requires Armatures be linked using an Armature modifier (not parented!)